pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 The discard data sources were the same as those used in the 2013 assessment.
 The main improvements are the increased representativity of all 4 fleets (11 more years) and more accurate estimates of discard rates from \gls{edcp}that were not ready at the time of the previous assessment.
 Last, some errors in the previous assessment were corrected regarding the weight units considered for the average individual weight (\gls{wcgop} provides weight as pounds and not as kg).

 ### Fishery Length Compositions
 Commercial fishery length-composition data were obtained from \gls{pacfin} for 1978-2023.
-Due to variations in sampling effort and because the number of fish sampled by port samplers is not proportional to the amount of landed catch in each trip, the observed length data were expanded using the following algorithm using the PacFINUtilities package in R:
+Due to variations in sampling effort and because the number of fish sampled by port samplers is not proportional to the amount of landed catch in each trip, the observed length data were expanded using the following algorithm using the PacFIN.Utilities package in R:

-Length data were acquired at the trip level by sex, year and state.
+1. Length data were acquired at the trip level by sex, year and state.
-The raw numbers in each trip were scaled by a per-trip expansion factor calculated by dividing the total weight of trip landings by the total weight of the species sampled.
-A per-year, per-state expansion factor was computed by dividing the total weight of state landings by the total weight of the species sampled for length in the state.
-The per-trip expanded numbers were multiplied by the per-state expansion factor and summed to provide the coast-wide length-frequency distributions by year.
+2. The raw numbers in each trip were scaled by a per-trip expansion factor calculated by dividing the total weight of trip landings by the total weight of the species sampled.
+3. A per-year, per-state expansion factor was computed by dividing the total weight of state landings by the total weight of the species sampled for length in the state.
+4. The per-trip expanded numbers were multiplied by the per-state expansion factor and summed to provide the coast-wide length-frequency distributions by year.

 Only randomly collected samples were used.
 The sample sizes associated with the length compositions from the fishing fleets are shown in *_Table X (landings)_* and *_Table X (discards)_*.
-Length samples from the Trawl North fleet in the years 1980, 1994, and 1995 showed a very different pattern than the surrounding years.
+Length samples from the Trawl North fleet in 1980, 1994, and 1995 showed a very different pattern than the surrounding years.
 The effective sample sizes for these years were substantially lower than other years (Neff < 15), so the observed differences are likely due to non-representative sampling.
-Therefore all years with effective sample sizes of less than 15 were not included in the base model.
-The 2013 assessment found that taking these under-sampled years out made very little difference in model results.

-Input sample sizes (Ninput) for fishery length frequency distributions by year were calculated as a function of the number of trips and number of fish via the Stewart Method (Stewart, pers.com):
+Input sample sizes {N_{input}} for fishery length frequency distributions by year were calculated as a function of the number of trips and number of fish via the Stewart Method (Stewart, pers.com):
 \begin{align*}{N_{input} = N_{trips} + 0.138N_{fish}}\qquad\text{ when }\frac{N_{fish}}{N_{trips}}<44 \\
 {N_{input} = 7.06N_{trips}}\qquad\qquad\qquad\text{ when }\frac{N_{fish}}{N_{trips}}\ge 44 \end{align*}
 The method is based on analysis of the input and model-derived effective sample sizes from west coast groundfish stock assessments.
 A piece-wise linear regression was used to estimate the increase in effective sample size per sample based on fish-per-sample and the maximum effective sample size for large numbers of individual fish.